qmuli/qmuli/README.md

 Getting started
 ---------------

-Thanks to [the recent addition of a dockerized Lambda build](https://github.com/qmuli/qmuli/pull/5/commits), a qmulus **now does not need** to be built on an Amazon Linux AMI in order to be compatible with running it on AWS Lambda.
-One only needs a system with `stack` and `docker` installed in order to build everything necessary for a successful deployment.
+A qmulus does not necessarily need to be built on Amazon Linux AMI in order to be compatible with running it on AWS Lambda.
+One only needs a system with `stack` and `docker` installed in order to build everything necessary for deployment.

-###Clone and build the library and examples
+### Clone and build the library and examples
 ```sh
 git clone --recursive -j8 https://github.com/qmuli/qmuli.git
 cd qmuli